javarb/DevOpsHomeLab/README.md

 ## Intro to devops

 ---

-This is a test repository for learning DevOps purposes
+This is a test repository for learning DevOps purposes.

+WIP